segmentio/segment-docs/src/connections/sources/catalog/libraries/server/php/quickstart.md

 If you're just getting started, some of the events you should track are events that indicate the success of your site, like **Signed Up**, **Item Purchased** or **Article Bookmarked**.

-To get started, we recommend tracking just a few important events.
-You can always add more later!
+To get started, Segment recommend tracking just a few important events.
+You can always add more events later.

 Once you've added a few [`track`](/docs/connections/spec/track) calls, you're almost done.